aslak3/cpu/README.md

 * Eliminate empty states
 * Add more instructions!
   - Bit test (non distructive and)
-  - Relative addressing
+  - Relative addressing with the PC
   - ....
 * Properly implement twos complement
   - Arithmatic shifts
 * Better status bits: not currently settable, nor are they changed on anything other then an ALU instruction
 * Hardware stack, subroutines

-# Top level RTL diagram
+# Top level RTL diagram (OUT OF DATE)

 ![Top level RTL](docs/toplevel.png "Top level RTL")